perillamint/emacs-open-color-theme/README.md

     Emacs [bug #8402](http://debbugs.gnu.org/cgi/bugreport.cgi?bug=8402)
     results in incorrect color handling on Macs.
 If you are using Emacs on a Mac, we try to determine this value automatically.
-If this is `t` (the default on Macs), Solarized works around it with alternative colors.
+If this is `t` (the default on Macs), Open Color works around it with alternative colors.
     However, these colors are not totally portable, so you may be able to edit the "Gen RGB" column in `solarized-definitions.el` to improve them further.